alexberriman/newtondb/README.md

 ]
 ```

-Given the order by which you sort is important, `orderBy()` will adhere to the order of the properties in the object passed through to sort.
+Given the order by which you sort is important, `orderBy()` will adhere to the order of the properties in the object passed through.

-For example, in the above example, `{ university: "desc", name: "asc" }` was passed through. `orderBy` would first sort by `university` and `descending` order, and then by `name` in ascending order.
+For example, in the above example, `{ university: "desc", name: "asc" }` was passed through. `orderBy` would first sort by `university` in `descending` order, and then by `name` in ascending order.

 If you were to instead pass through `{ name: "asc", university: "desc" }`, `orderBy` would first sort by name in `ascending` order and then by `university` in `descending` order.
 This would produce a different result: